sterbini/study-DA/docs/index.md

 This package aims at solving all these issues, and more.
 It is more user-friendly and easily flexible  while being more standardized.
 It is also more robust, since it is tested with a CI pipeline, and more easily maintainable, since all the common code is now centralized in a given set of classes and functions.

-??? info Standardizing has a cost
+!!! info "Standardizing has a cost"

     The user has to follow the package's conventions, which might be a bit more restrictive than the DA study template.
 In addition, since all the functions to configure/track/submit/postprocess/plot are now centralized as part of the package, they are not openly exposed as they used to, and are therefore not as easy to modify.